U.S. marshals other nations, challenges OPEC+ with release of oil reserves | Headlines

 "It sends a signal to OPEC+ that the consuming nations are not going to get pushed around anymore by them," said John Kilduff, partner at Again Capital LLC in New York.
 "OPEC+ has been stingy with their output for months now."
 Suhail Al-Mazrouei, energy minister of the United Arab Emirates, one of OPEC's biggest producers, said before details of the release of U.S. reserves were announced that he saw "no logic" in lifting UAE supply for global markets.

-An OPEC+ source said releasing reserves would complicate calculations for OPEC+, as it monitors the market on a monthly basis.
-However, they and several market analysts said the release was not as big as the headline figure suggested.
+An OPEC+ source said releasing reserves would complicate its calculations, as it monitors markets on a monthly basis.
+However, they and several analysts said the release was not as big as the headline figure suggested.
 They said Britain and India were releasing modest amounts and the United States had already announced some releases, and so the additional quantity was less than expected.
 The United States historically has worked on coordinated stocks releases with the Paris-based International Energy Agency (IEA), a bloc of 30 industrialized energy-consuming nations.

 Japan and South Korea are IEA members.
 China and India are only associate members.